natar-io/Papart-examples/apps/laval/README.md

 ## How to run

-This demo is running using JRuby and Jruby_art, see the [ruby example](https://github.com/potioc/Papart-examples/tree/master/apps/ruby) to install and set up the depedencies.
+This demo is running using JRuby an [JRubyArt](https://github.com/ruby-processing/JRubyArt), see the [ruby example](https://github.com/potioc/Papart-examples/tree/master/apps/ruby) to install and set up the depedencies.

 ``` bash